Inside the Optimizer: Row Goals In Depth

 The plan choices for the subtree below the row goal are generated using the common exploration rules used for full-result queries.
 For example, optimization of our simple query will consider all three physical join implementations, different access paths to the physical tables (indexes), and alternative orders for the join inputs.

-Costing and Cardinality
+Costing and cardinality

-An important difference arises when the optimizer comes to decide which candidate plan is ‘best’.
+An important difference arises when the optimizer comes to decide which candidate plan is âbestâ.
 The normal routines produce iterator costs and cardinality estimates based on the query running to completion.
-In our example query, this results in a plan using a hash join, with the Product table chosen as the build input.
+In our example query, this results in a plan using a hash join, with the Product

 Normal cardinality & selectivity estimation starts at the plan leaves (an Index Scan, for example) and works up the plan modifying the statistics (frequencies and histograms) and cardinality estimates as it encounters iterators.